skagankose/dv_fall_2017/README.md

 The process book can be reached from [here](/dv_fall_2017/book).

-Note that both of them are still under construction.

 ## Visualising the TV Mirror
 ### Evolution and Importance of the National Swiss Radio/TV Broadcasts in the Course of the Last Century